shaunlebron/history-of-lisp-parens/README.md

          ^ -----> ^ move right-paren of index 3 to end
 ```

-_See the 1983 [Interlisp Reference Manual], Chapter 17.
-"Commands That Move Parentheses" on page 465._
+_See the 1967 [BBN Lisp System] section on "structure changing commands" page 49._

 ### DEdit